Hamtramck, Michigan

 Hamtramck (/hæmˈtræmᵻk/ ham-TRAM-ik) is a city in Wayne County in the U.S. state of Michigan.
-An enclave of Detroit, Hamtramck is located roughly 5 mi north of downtown Detroit, and is surrounded by Detroit on most sides.
-As of the 2020 census, the city had a population of 28,433, and was by far the most densely populated municipality in Michigan.
+Hamtramck is about 5 mi north of downtown Detroit and is surrounded by Detroit on most sides.
+As of the 2020 census, the city had a population of 28,433 and was by far the most densely populated municipality in Michigan.
 It is the only Muslim-majority city in the United States.

-Known in the 20th century as a center of Polish-American life and culture, Hamtramck has attracted new immigrants in the 21st century, especially from Yemen, Bangladesh and Pakistan.
-In 2013, Hamtramck reportedly became the first Muslim-majority city in the U.S. In 2015, Hamtramck became the first city to have a Muslim-majority city council in the history of the United States, with four of the six council members being Muslim.
-In 2022, Hamtramck became the first city with an all Muslim city council.
-The main road was renamed to Palestine Avenue, and mayor Ghalib's post-election party was attended by men only, as segregation of the sexes remains traditional, even as it is being challenged by younger generations.
+Known in the 20th century as a center of Polish-American life and culture, Hamtramck has since attracted new immigrants, especially from Yemen, Bangladesh, and Pakistan.
+In 2013, it reportedly became the first Muslim-majority city in the U.S. In 2015, Hamtramck became the first city to have a Muslim-majority city council in U.S history, with four of the six members being Muslim.
+In 2022, Hamtramck became the first city with a fully Muslim city council.

 Etymology

-Hamtramck is named for the French-Canadian soldier Jean-François Hamtramck, who was the first American commander of Fort Shelby, the fortification at Detroit.
+Hamtramck is named for the French-Canadian soldier Jean-François Hamtramck, the first American commander of Fort Shelby, the fortification at Detroit.
 It was originally known as Hamtramck Township.